-Automation testing benefits are many and well understood and largely talked about in the software test industry.
+There are several Automation testing benefits which are well understood and largely talked about in the software testing industry.

-One of the most commonly asked question comes with this is –
+One of the most commonly asked questions that come with this are –

 - What is the best tool for me to get my tests automated?